Otto engine: Carburetor and low voltage Ignition

 Deutz also developed the carburetor and a reliable low voltage ignition system in 1884.
 This allowed the use of liquid petroleum fuel for the first time and made the use of the engine in transportation feasible.
 This work was conducted in parallel to the work of Gottlieb Daimler and Wilhelm Maybach who also developed a carburetor which replaced the original hot tube ignition on the Daimler Reitwagen, and a magneto ignition system which formed the basis of the magneto of the Robert Bosch Corporation.
 Daimler continued the development of Otto's engine for transportation while Deutz switched to Diesel engines.

 Loss of a patent

-In 1886, the German patent office nullified the Deutz patent that would have run until 1891 due to the discovery of a previous patent for a four cycle engine by Frenchman Alphonse Beau de Rochas.
-Deutz was unable to show that his stratified charge induction system was unlike that described in the Rochas patent and lost his monopoly and 1 of his 25 patents.
+In 1886, the German patent office nullified the Deutz patent that would have run until 1891 due to the discovery of a previous patent for a four-cycle engine by Frenchman Alphonse Beau de Rochas.
+Deutz was unable to show that his stratified charge induction system was unlike that described in the de Rochas patent and lost his monopoly and one of his 25 patents.
 By 1889 more than 50 companies were manufacturing Otto design engines.